Choose Religion Studies for interdisciplinary inquiry into the traditions, beliefs and practices that shape our world

 The Religion Studies Concentration rewards your interest in the history, texts and practices of faiths, including Judaism, Islam, Buddhism, Hinduism and Christianity.

 Religion Studies are anchored by APU’s Cardinal Newman Chair.
-Held by Dr. Regina Boisclair, an internationally ranked scholar and full-time APU faculty member, the Newman Chair is the only endowed position of its kind in Alaska.
+Held by Dr. Kevin Jones, a systematic theologian specializing in grace and the implications of theology in the public sphere, the Newman Chair is the only endowed position of its kind in Alaska.

 Religion Studies is one of five optional academic tracks within your BA in Liberal Studies.
 It attracts students like you who are eager to pursue historical context as well as textual and comparative studies.
 Departing from the perspective of a believer seeking to know whether a faith is “true,” the Religion Studies Concentration investigates origins and practices and how they combine to contour our world.